 6,500 individual sections of cladding, carefully selected from a three-grey palette, ensure the external appearance of the building is subtly different depending on the angle, time of day and weather conditions.

-A legend has been ‘reborn’ and GRAHAM’s Group Executive Chairman, Michael Graham, is proud that GRAHAM has played such a pivotal role in shaping Sir William Hastings’ vision into a stunning reality.
+A legend has been ‘reborn’ and our Group Executive Chairman, Michael Graham, is proud that we have played such a pivotal role in shaping Sir William Hastings’ vision into a stunning reality.

 “Our relationship with the Hastings Group has flourished since the mid-nineties and it is a source of immense pride for GRAHAM to have partnered with Hastings in the creation of this iconic hotel, which is now the benchmark for hotel accommodation in Northern Ireland,” said Michael.